Trademanza/Trademanza-WebPages/docs/_posts/2020-05029-tradingbell29may.md

 6. We have weekly expiry today, most number of call options at 9500 strike and most number of put options at 9000 strike.
 It states people expect the market to trade between 9000 and 9500 for the June series
 7. USD at 75.75 INR, up by 2 paisa

 Nifty to open gapdown near 9400 levels and test the support at 9380.
-The fall in Nifty would be majorly account by Nifty bank because they rose a lot in the last 2 days.
+If there is a fall in Nifty that would be majorly account by Nifty bank because they rose a lot in the last 2 days.
 Expect Nifty to close near 9400 as today is friday and traders shall close their positions.

 Sectors to watch: Lupin disappoints in terms of numbers but the b-street already has this view, Radico Khaithan posted brilliant numbers